PhotoBack-app/Phoneapp/README.md

 - How to store complex metadata not previously defined in exif data, such as people, events, places, tags, etc.?
 - How to find events based on time and location? (multiple photos taken at same time and location)
 - How to find people based on facial recognition? (multiple photos of same person)
-- How to get desktop app performant with exif being primary data store
+- How to get desktop app or FuseFS performant with exif being primary data store
 - How to enable on-the-go background uploads of photos without having to have a relay server (TUN/STUN/TURN-thingie)
 - How to UX-handle multiple croppings and sizes of same image
-- How to UX-handle

 ### Proven elsewhere: